ooni/ooni.org/content/about/data-policy.md

 However, we **might unintentionally** collect your IP addresses and other personally-identifiable information if this data is included in the HTTP headers or other metadata of measurements.
-This data might be collected if the websites ooniprobe is testing employ tracking technologies or contain custom content.
+This data might be collected if the websites OONI Probe is testing employ tracking technologies or contain custom content.

 By default, we do *not* collect your IP addresses.
-You can, however, opt-in to provide your individual IP address (to enhance the accuracy of information) by [editing the ooniprobe  configuration](https://github.com/TheTorProject/ooni-probe#configuring-ooniprobe) file inside of `~/.ooni/ooniprobe.conf`.
+You can, however, opt-in to provide your individual IP address (to enhance the accuracy of information) by [editing the OONI Probe configuration](https://github.com/ooni/probe-legacy#configuring-ooniprobe) file inside of `~/.ooni/ooniprobe.conf`.
 Alternatively, you can opt-in to send us this information through the setup settings of OONI's web user interface or OONI's mobile app.

+**2.1.6.
+Software, platform and test names and versions**

+By default OONI Probe collects the following data required as part of its network measurements collection.
+These data ensure the proper operation of OONI ecosystem (API, Explorer, pipeline) and help us to troubleshoot potential errors or detect new types of network interference.
+**You cannot opt-out of sending us this type of data.**

+* Data format version
+* Name and version of the measurement engine
+* OONI Probe platform name and version
+* OONI Probe report file name
+* OONI backend version

+**2.1.7.
+Network type**

+By default OONI Probe collects the type of network used (eg. mobile).
+**You cannot opt-out of sending us this type of data.**

 ### 2.2.
 Data We Process